JuggernautTej/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world prints "Hello,World"
-1-confused_smiley displays confused smiley
-2-hellofile diplays content of /etc/passwd file
+3-twofiles displays the /etc/hosts and /etc/passwd files
+4-lastlines displays the last 10 lines of the/etc/passwd file